WASHINGTON -- Washington Capitals captain Alex Ovechkin was good. Goaltender Peter Budaj and the Montreal Canadiens were better.

 Ovechkin scored his league-leading 18th and 19th goals of the season, but Budaj turned aside 25 of 27 shots to lead the Canadiens to a 3-2 win on Friday night at Verizon Center.

-The Canadiens sprinted out to a 3-0 lead on goals by left winger Travis Moen, center David Desharnais and center Danny Briere, then had to hold off Ovechkin, who scored in the final minute of the first period and drew Washington within one goal with 7:33 remaining in the third period.
+"We had a really good start, obviously," said Canadiens coach Michel Therrien, who saw his team jump out to a 3-0 lead.
+"They were pressing a lot in the third, but Peter was fantastic again."
+The Canadiens sprinted out to their early lead on goals by left winger Travis Moen, center David Desharnais and center Danny Briere, then had to hold off Ovechkin, who scored in the final minute of the first period and drew Washington within one goal with 7:33 remaining in the third period.

 The win was the second straight for the Canadiens (12-9-2), who have gone 4-1-1 since losing four in a row earlier this month.